Rotork SVM Delivers Networked Solution for Increased Partial Stroke Test Functionality

 The Rotork SVM (Smart Valve Monitoring) system has been selected to provide a networked solution for digital valve monitoring and partial stroke testing on a large scale oilfield installation in the Middle East.
-The system is designed to deliver predictive maintenance information from widely distributed areas for use by the operators to reduce shutdowns and improve overall plant efficiency.

 The SVM field control units on this project are attached to the ESD circuits for shut off valves installed in sets of two and four on more than fifty wellheads.
 Analysis is performed on the SVM server computer in the centralized control room.
 Communication between the wellhead sites and the computer is fully integrated within the operator’s existing network infrastructure.
 The SVM field units are incorporated into the Ethernet network that links other equipment and instrumentation at each wellhead site.